pyggpen/goip-sms-bugfix/README.md

 # goip-sms-bugfix
-A bugfixed (haha) php script to send sms on a GoIP VOIP box A php script to send SMS from a GOIP VOIP box, built on previous works.
+A bugfixed (haha) php script to send sms on a GoIP VOIP box.

+A php script to send SMS from a GOIP VOIP box, built on previous works.

 This script is derived from the stackoverflow answer provided by paisapimp, and I take no credit for the original script beyond squashing some minor bugs and adding the ability to pass some things from the command line.
 See https://stackoverflow.com/questions/28941059/how-to-send-retrieve-sms-from-goip for the original Q&A